ihyunnam/ihyunnam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a first year Computer Science Ph.D. student at Stanford University, rotating with Professor Caroline Trippel.
 I am broadly interested in systems security.
-Previously, I earned my two B.S. in Mathematics and Computer Science (2024) and M.S. in Computer Science (2025) at Stanford, where I was extremely fortunate to be advised by Professors Dan Boneh, David Maziéres, and John Mitchell.
+I completed my two B.S. in Mathematics and Computer Science (2024) and M.S. in Computer Science (2025) at Stanford, advised by Professors Dan Boneh, David Maziéres, and John Mitchell.

 ## Research <a id="research"></a>
 **Passlog: Authentication Logging to a Public Blockchain**